-Apperio provides a SaaS solution which allows in-house legal teams to see transparently how its legal fees are being incurred by its external legal counsel.
-Apperio enters into a commercial contract with its clients for the supply of services and users of the clients are then granted access to the services and users of the client are then granted access to the services through the online portal to allow them to monitor and review, real time, how their external law firms are spending time on their matters.
+Apperio provides a SaaS solution which allows in-house legal teams to see transparently how its legal fees are being incurred by its external legal counsel(s) each an "Adviser".
+Apperio enters into a commercial contract with its clients for the supply of services and users of the clients are then granted access to the services through the online portal to allow them to monitor and review, real time, how their external law firms are spending time on their matters.
 Apperio may also enter into a co-operation agreement with the Adviser which sets out the terms upon which the Adviser may share data and information, including personal data, with Apperio to provide the services to the Adviser's clients.

 Users who are granted access to the portal so that they may use the services will be employees or authorised individuals of Apperio's clients.

 Whose personal data do we process?

 We may process personal data relating to you if:

 - You are a customer or a supplier of ours.

 - You are an employee, agent or consultant of a customer or a supplier of ours, or are someone who uses our products or services.

 - You are an employee, agent or consultant of an Adviser who is given access to our SaaS solution for the purposes of viewing any Adviser Data assigned to a matter that you are responsible for.

 - You are an employee, agent or consultant of an Adviser who has recorded legal spend and/or time against a matter.

 - You are someone (or you work for someone) to whom we want to advertise or market our goods or services.